Fulham manager Silva left fuming over controversial Ake goal

-MANCHESTER : Fulham manager Marco Silva was left seething over a controversial goal in their 5-1 hammering by Manchester City on Saturday, arguing that it was "a huge mistake" and the turning point of the game.
+MANCHESTER: Fulham manager Marco Silva was left seething over a controversial goal in their 5-1 hammering by Manchester City on Saturday (Sep 2), arguing that it was "a huge mistake" and the turning point of the game.

 Nathan Ake's headed goal seconds before halftime - and with the game level at 1-1 - looked like it would be disallowed as it appeared that Manuel Akanji was offside in front of keeper Bernd Leno.
 Akanji jumped to allow the ball to pass between his legs and into the net.